-The philosophy of the poem is a mixture of the Bible, medieval Roman Catholicism, mythology, and Middle Ages tradition.
+The philosophy of the poem is a mixture of the Bible, Roman Catholicism, mythology, and medieval tradition.
 Where Dante draws on his knowledge of the Bible, the poem is truthful and insightful.
 Where he draws on the other sources, the poem departs from truth.

 One extra-biblical source Dante drew upon was Islamic tradition (Hadiths) as depicted in Muhammed’s “Night Journey.”
 According to one scholar, Islamic eschatology has exercised “an extraordinary influence on Chinese and Christian thought.
-Among numerous popular eschatological works written by Christians, Dante's Divina Commedia is an example of Islamic influence” (Islam by Solomon Nigosian, page 152, Crucible, 1987).
+Among numerous popular eschatological works written by Christians, Dante's Divina Commedia is an example of Islamic influence” (Islam by Solomon Nigosian, Crucible, 1987, page 152).

 In fairness to Dante, however, it should be noted that his work is intended to be literary, not theological.
 It does reflect a deep yearning to understand the mysteries of life and death and, as such, has generated tremendous interest over the centuries, remaining extremely popular even today.